View Source AWS.CloudFormation (aws-elixir v1.0.10)

 Deletes stack instances for the specified accounts, in the specified Amazon Web Services Regions.

-Deletes a stack set.
+Deletes a StackSet.

-must be deleted.
+be deleted.
 For more information about how to complete this, see

-Marks an extension or extension version as DEPRECATED
+Marks an extension or extension version as DEPRECATED in the CloudFormation

 registry, removing it from active use.